FANZ

 2. The bot asks for their name and email/phone contact

-3. The conversation appears in Customer service → Chatbot conversations marked as "Lead captured"
+3. The conversation appears in the Inbox marked as "Contact captured"

 4. Your team can review the conversation and contact the person